- AirPods 3 release expected by end of 2019

 Price: How much will the AirPods 3 cost?

 The second-gen AirPods, like the originals before them, start at £159/$159, but also offer the option of spending £199/$199 for a pair with a wireless charging case.
-If they get the major redesign that we're anticipating, the AirPods 3 are likely to see a bump up from that, and this is backed up by the Bloomberg report from June 2018.
+If they get the major redesign that we're anticipating, the AirPods 3 are likely to see a bump up from that, and this is backed up by the Bloomberg report from June 2018 and others.